 Employee Notice to the District

-Employees must notify the district of the need for leave and explain the reasons for the leave so the
+An employee must notify the district of the need for leave and explain the reasons for the leave so

-district can determine whether the leave qualifies for FMLA.
-The leaves may be delayed or denied
+the district can determine whether the leave qualifies for FMLA.
+The leave may be delayed or

 When the approximate timing of the need for leave is not foreseeable, an employee must provide